ilitvak/bodybyyou/README.md

 `$ grunt`

-The application runs on port 3000 (configured in the [`Gruntfile.js`].
+The application runs on port 3000 - configured in the [`Gruntfile.js`].
 To change the port, modify the number highlighted below

 ```js
 connect: {